-Arizona State University's Space Technology and Science or “NewSpace” Initiative is leading a new integration of academic and commercial space enterprises using ASU’s core strengths in space exploration research, engineering and education.
+ASU's Space Technology and Science “NewSpace” Initiative is one of the 12 strategic initiatives and institutes in ASU Knowledge Enterprise that focuses on leading the integration of academia with the commercial space sector using ASU’s core strengths in space exploration research, engineering and education.

-More than 211 ASU researchers have extensive experience in space science and exploration.
-ASU is also home to the Lunar Reconnaissance Orbiter Camera and the Center for Meteorite Studies and a key participant in NASA’s Mars Odyssey orbiter, the Curiosity and Opportunity rover missions to Mars, and the upcoming Mars 2020 rover mission.
-In addition, ASU takes an active tole in the fast-growing field of CubeSats, small satellites ideal for business applications.
+ASU is also home to the Lunar Reconnaissance Orbiter Camera and the Center for Meteorite Studies and a key participant in NASA’s Mars Odyssey orbiter, Opportunity, Curiosity and Perseverance rover missions to Mars.
+In addition, ASU takes an active role in the fast-growing field of small satellites, harsh environment electronics, robotics and satellite communications.

 ASU NewSpace is led by professors Jim Bell and Craig Hardgove, research scientist Jim Rice and program manager Scott Smas in ASU's School of Earth and Space Exploration.